seisatsu/PyWW/README.md

 PyWW (Python Wiki Wiki)
 =======================

-PyWW, also known as Python Wiki Wiki, is a tiny, minimalistic wiki inspired by WW (http://www.moria.de/~michael/ww/).
+PyWW, also known as Python Wiki Wiki, is a tiny, minimalistic wiki inspired by Ww (http://www.moria.de/~michael/ww/).

 This is a complete rewrite of the last release of this software in early 2012.